 My name is Isaac Livingston.
 I am from Neyyoor India.

 God's grace will not help people to commit sin, but it will destroy sin.
 "Jude 1:4 .. there are certain men crept in unawares (servants of the devil sneaked in), who were before of old ordained to this condemnation, (they will surely be condemned) ungodly men, turning the grace of our God into lasciviousness (they use the name grace to commit lust)."
 These preachers will burn in the lake of fire.
 Romans 6 says: "14) sin shall not have dominion over you: for ye are not under the law, but under grace.
 15) What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 16) Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
 22) But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life."
 If we are under grace, sin will have no control over us.
 If we take orders from God and do them, we are under grace, the devil cannot touch us.
 But people don't want to be under grace but want to do their loving sins.
 Then, the devil will take over them.
 It is one or the other; we will be either under God or under the devil.
 What then?
 Shall we sin? ...
-God forbid: these words indicate that we can still sin if we desire to sin, even after we have received grace on previous occasions.
-But, if we sin, we will become servants to sin (the devil) and not to grace (God).
-If we become servants to sin, we will lose grace and the end will be eternal death.
+God forbid: these words indicate that we can still sin if we desire to sin, even after we have received grace.
+But, if we do sin, we will become servants to sin, and not to grace.
+If we are servants to sin, we will lose grace, and the end will be eternal death.

 Jesus Christ is the person who gives grace.
 So, for us Christians, who take Jesus Christ for granted, grace is automatic.
 So, we all have grace.
 This is where we all make a big mistake.
 We all think that we have grace; but none of us has grace.
 The gift of grace is given only to godly people, who obeys him.
 If you have no intention to become sinless, you do not need grace, and you will never receive Grace.
 Psalm 84:11 says: "... the LORD will give grace and glory: no good thing will he withhold from them that walk uprightly."
 Here we see that if we walk uprightly, God gives us grace.
 1 Peter 5 says: "5) Likewise, ye younger, submit yourselves unto the elder.
 Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble.
 6) Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time:" James 4 says: "6) But he giveth more grace.
 Wherefore he saith, God resisteth the proud, but giveth grace unto the humble.
 7) Submit yourselves therefore to God.
 Resist the devil, and he will flee from you."
 Proverbs 3:34 says: "... he giveth grace unto the lowly."
-Here, the grace of God is granted only to humble followers, who submit themselves to God.
-So, resist the devil, humble yourself even before your elders, truthful servants of God, and walk righteously; to receive grace.
+Here, the grace of God is given only to humble followers, who submit themselves to God.
+So, resist the devil, humble yourself, even before your elders, and to truthful servants of God; and walk righteously; to receive grace.
 Then, you will receive grace.
 John 1:16 says, "And of his fulness have all we received, and grace for grace.
 17 For the law was given by Moses, but grace and truth came by Jesus Christ."
 When the name of Jesus is mentioned, don't take things for granted.
 Grace comes of his fullness.
 Jesus Christ is here with us in his Spirit.
 Have you ever filled with his Spirit in the fullness of his presence anytime?
 If you have, then you have received grace, and filled again for more grace.
 If not, try to be filled with Jesus Christ, who is God in the Omnipotent Spirit.
 We need his Spirit, Grace, and Power, to inherit his kingdom.
 So, go for it.

 Please write to me in the 'Mail Box' below.